 There is no textbook for this course.
 All of the class readings can be downloaded from the Moodle website or found via a link on the Moodle website.
+I reserve the right to swap out readings but will always give you two weeks advance notice before doing so.
 All students must abide by the Student Academic Honor Code.
 Cheating will not be tolerated.
 All electronic devices (cell phones, ipads, laptops, etc) must be placed inside a zipped backpack during exams.
 Failure to place electronic devices inside a zipped backpack will be considered cheating.